-Of course, you want to use free images for your website and blog.
+Of course, you want to use free images for your blogs.

 Paying for stock photos for blog posts is not economical for most bloggers.